All Episodes

 That's where it belongs.

-That's half the fun of waiting in line at the register, looking at all those candy bars.
+That's half the fun of waiting online at the register.

 Which one do you like to get?

-The MMs.
+The MMs?

-That coffee bean one I don't quite get.
+That coffee bean one, I don't quite get.

 I don't understand that one.

-Yeah, you go in fact, go online.
+Yeah, in fact, go online.

-There's four hundred kinds of MMs that you don't even know about, you don't see in most stores.
+There's 400 kinds of MMs that you don't even know about.

 And I don't have to go hunt for a candy bar.

-This things are just changing too fast.
+Things are just changing too fast.

 I'm hankering for a good kale bar right now.

-That's probably what you're gonna get.
+That's probably what you're going to get.

-I don't want something healthy.
+I don't want anything healthy.

-Any kale up there.
+Any kale up there?

 And where the hell did this kale come from?